sedona-thomas/Digital-Music-Box/README.md

 #### Solder Potentiometer

-- Solder the `V_in` (voltage in, the first pin) end of the potentiometer to a 3V pin of the ESP32
+- Solder the `V_in` (voltage in, the first pin) end of the potentiometer to a 3V pin of the ESP32 (the 3V pin on the bottom left)
 - Solder the `V_out` (voltage out, the second pin) end of the potentiometer to the `GPIO Pin #12` of the ESP32
-- Solder the `GND` (ground, the third pin) end of the potentiometer to a ground pin of the ESP32
+- Solder the `GND` (ground, the third pin) end of the potentiometer to a ground pin of the ESP32 (the second ground pin on the top left)

 #### Solder Joystick

-- Solder the `GND` (ground, the first pin) end of the potentiometer to a ground pin of the ESP32
+- Solder the `GND` (ground, the first pin) end of the potentiometer to a ground pin of the ESP32 (the ground pin on the bottom right)
-- Solder the `+5V` (voltage in, the second pin) end of the potentiometer to a 5V pin of the ESP32
+- Solder the `+5V` (voltage in, the second pin) end of the potentiometer to a 3V pin of the ESP32 (the 3V pin on the top right)
 - Solder the `VRx` (x-axis potentiometer, the third pin) end of the potentiometer to the `GPIO Pin #27` of the ESP32
 - Solder the `VRy` (y-axis potentiometer, the fourth pin) end of the potentiometer to the `GPIO Pin #26` of the ESP32
 - Solder the `SW` (button, the fifth pin) end of the potentiometer to the `GPIO Pin #25` of the ESP32